typeworld/typeworld/Python/Lib/typeWorld/README.md

 #### adminEmail

-API endpoint Administrator, to contact for technical problems and such
+API endpoint Administrator.
+This email needs to be reachable for various information around the Type.World protocol as well as technical problems.

 Type: Str<br />
 Required: True<br />